nextbreakpoint/infrastructure-as-code/README.md

 ### Services placement

 The mapping between machines and services depends on the labels assigned to Swarm's nodes.
-To change the mapping, modify the labels of the nodes and modify the placement constraints in the YAML file which defines the stack of the service.
+The services are deployed according to the placement constraints in the YAML file which defines the stack of the service.
+The constraints are based on labels and roles of the nodes.

 See documentation of [Docker Compose](https://docs.docker.com/compose/compose-file/) and [Docker Swarm](https://docs.docker.com/engine/reference/commandline/node_update/).